 Acquisition data.
 Find out the biggest traffic sources that are sending buyers to your store - whether your store visitors mostly come from Google.com or other search engines, if they visited your store directly (used a bookmark or typed in your store address in their browser) or came to your store by clicking a link on some website or on a social network.

-In the Behavior section you can find out how visitors interact with your store: how many times they viewed certain store pages, how long they are staying on these pages on average, the number of times they’ve entered and exited your store via a certain page, etc.
+In the Behavior section you can find out how visitors interact with your store: how many times they viewed certain store pages, how long they stayed on these pages on average, the number of times they entered and exited your store via a certain page, etc.